Staintondale railway station

-It had two platforms either side of a passing loop and a small goods yard to the west.
+The station had two platforms either side of a passing loop and a small goods yard to the west.
 It was listed in 1904 as being able to handle general goods, livestock, horse boxes and prize cattle vans.
-There was no permanent crane, although one is shown on the 1893 Ordnance survey map.
+There was no permanent crane, although one is shown on the 1893 Ordnance Survey map.
+A camping coach was positioned here by the North Eastern Region from 1954 to 1958 and two coaches were here from 1959 to 1964.